Mekong: Fighting Exploitation

 Miserable accommodation for migrant workers in Thailand. © John Hulme

-With support from Solidar Suisse, the Mekong Migration Network conducted research into the situation of migrant workers in Thailand’s agricultural sector.
-The study was published in 2020.
-For the first time, it provides a detailed account of working conditions in corn, manioc, palm oil and rubber plantations.
-The report serves as the basis for our advisory and advocacy work.
+With the support of Solidar Suisse, the Mekong Migration Network investigated the situation of migrant workers in Thailand’s agricultural sector.
+The study, published in 2020, was the first to provide a detailed look into working conditions on maize, cassava, palm oil, and rubber plantations.
+The report serves as a foundation for counselling and advocacy work.
+Authorities have since announced improvements for migrant workers.

 mekongmigration.org